 I love how the world works.
-One moment I’m freaking out about where my next project is coming from and if I should just give up and eat ramen for the rest of my life.
-And the next moment, I get a text from my old boss from Waimea Coffee Company letting me know that one of his friends would be contacting me.
-Not too long after that I get a call.
-Emmanuel from Waimea Water Company needs a logo.
+One moment I’m freaking out about where my next project is coming from, and if I should just give up and eat ramen for the rest of my life.
+Then, I get a text from my old boss from Waimea Coffee Company letting me know that one of his friends would be contacting me for a logo design.
+Not too long after that I get a call, Emmanuel from Waimea Water Company needs a logo.
 Whoop!
 Whoop!
 Thank you Universe and Emmanuel!

 Then here comes the sketcher’s block.
 It’s like writer’s block, but instead of not being able to write, everything I draw looks dumb, lame or just not right.
 I decided to give it a rest for a bit.
 I’ve learned to take a step back when something isn’t working.
 Before I would spend hours trying to plow through and force an idea to work with no success.
 So now, I surrender for a bit when something isn’t working.
 This simple act of stepping away has helped me to be way more efficient and less crazy.

 Later I came back to the design and it seemed to flow out of me!
 From my hand to the paper.
 From the paper to the computer.
 A few tweaks and cleaning up of some line work and I’m ready to send a proof out.